 The graph shows that couples are more open to having a current account together with their partner in joint names, usually for daily shared responsibilities like food shopping and bills, however are less likely to share their financial investments.
 Couples choose to manage their money together with separate accounts, a joint account, or a combination of both, which usually reduces the chances of having any conflict over money.

 Unavoidably money continues to be a tricky topic for any couple to deal with.
 It is the most common source of conflict in relationships, and a subject that can escalate into heated arguments or stubborn silences.
 This is hardly a surprise when money shapes your daily life and long-term aspirational goals for the future.
 Being more open and honest with your partner can help keep these money battles at bay.

 It’s important to note that discounting your partners finances, or even undervaluing their contribution, can lead to confusion about your own financial position.
-Wealth management and financial planning tools like with Rosecut can help couples have full, collaborative transparency on financial goals and status.
+Wealth management and financial planning tools as offered by Rosecut can help couples have full, collaborative transparency on financial goals and status.
 So, when you are thinking about the future, you can plan together accordingly and accurately by giving your finances the love they need.

-Happy Valentine’s Day from the Rosecut Team and don’t forget to subscribe to our newsletter further below.
+Happy Valentine’s Day from all of us at Rosecut and don’t forget to subscribe to our newsletter further below.

 The value of an investment and the income from it can go down as well as up and investors may not get back the amount invested.
 This may be partly the result of exchange rate fluctuations in investments which have an exposure to foreign currencies.

 You should be aware that past performance is no guarantee of future performance.